Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 So again throughout the poem a sense of fateful doom and gloom gradually builds until, in the final stanza, the burying party go about their awful business.

-What Are The Poetic Devices in Exposure?
+What Are the Poetic Devices Used?

 When two words are close together in a line and start with the same consonant, they are said to be alliterative.
 This brings sound texture and interest for the reader: